 We are a biopharmaceutical company focused on the discovery, development, and commercialization of small molecule drugs for the treatment of central nervous system disorders.
-We currently have five programs in clinical development and several additional programs in preclinical discovery and development.
-We recently reported positive top-line results from a Phase II trial in our program with pimavanserin tartrate, previously referred to as ACP-103, as a co-therapy in schizophrenia.
-In our most advanced program, we are entering Phase III development with pimavanserin for the treatment of Parkinson's disease psychosis.
+We currently have five mid-to-late stage clinical programs and several additional programs in preclinical discovery and development.
+In our most advanced program, we have initiated the first pivotal Phase III trial with pimavanserin tartrate, previously referred to as ACP-103, for the treatment of Parkinson's disease psychosis.
+In March 2007, we reported positive top-line results from a Phase II trial in our program with pimavanserin as a co-therapy in schizophrenia.
 We also have two proprietary Phase II-stage clinical programs, including ACP-104 for the treatment of schizophrenia, and pimavanserin for the treatment of sleep maintenance insomnia.
 We have retained worldwide commercialization rights for all four of these proprietary programs.
 In addition, we have a neuropathic pain program in Phase II clinical trials in collaboration with Allergan, Inc. All of the drug candidates in our product pipeline emanate from discoveries made using our proprietary drug discovery platform.

 We have incurred substantial operating losses since our inception due in large part to expenditures for our research and development activities.
-At March 31, 2007, we had an accumulated deficit of \$186.0 million.
+At June 30, 2007, we had an accumulated deficit of \$196.8 million.
 We expect our operating losses to increase for at least the next several years as we pursue the clinical development of our lead drug candidates and expand our discovery and development pipeline.